Social Network Analysis

 EDICa hosts a regular blog and seminars, as well as collecting a library of resources of equality, diversity & inclusion practices in research & innovation.

-A lunchtime seminar on using AI to transform EDI research.
-13 May 13:00-14:00 BST
+A lunchtime seminar on using literature review to study Black women academics’ experience.
+4 September 13:00-14:00 BST